 They pointed out several gaps between the cultures which had to be taken into account while working in Russia such as fatalism, employment status, decision making, teamwork, individualism and generation gap (Legler, Osborn and Whitehorn 2008:22-28).
 This allowed their employees to feel awareness about their colleagues in Russia, broke down barriers and got people thinking about bridging differences.

 The second difference worth mentioning here is the decision making progress.
-Russians prefer making decisions based on an enormous amount of data and only after a thorough analysis (Legler, Osborn and Whitehorn 2008:24).
-Americans, on the other hand, are more inclined to risk taking and consider the thoroughness of their Russian counterparts redundant.
+Russians prefer making decisions based on an enormous amount of data and only after thorough analysis (Legler, Osborn and Whitehorn 2008:24).
+Americans, on the other hand, are more inclined to risk-taking and consider the thoroughness of their Russian counterparts redundant.